School Handbook

 Students who desire to be involved in student government must have attended Calvary Christian School for at least one semester and maintained a minimum academic average of 80 percent for the previous semester.
 Students nominated for student government must also have two faculty recommendations.

-AMERICAN CHRISTIAN HONOR SOCIETY
+AMERICAN CHRISTIAN HONOR SOCIETY (NOT ACTIVE)

 Sophomores, Juniors, and Seniors may qualify for Honor Society when they achieve (and maintain) a cumulative 3.0 GPA for the semester in which they are being inducted.
 Qualifying students must also receive a faculty recommendation and an administrative recommendation.